-Felicia Luna Lemus was born on the East Coast in 1975 to two science nerds with stars in their eyes and flowers in their hair, and she was raised by an extended network of familia in the OVC (Orange Barrio, Cypress Street) of Southern California.
+Felicia Luna Lemus was born on a spring day in Boston to two science nerds with stars in their eyes and flowers in their hair, and she was raised by an extended network of familia in the OVC (Orange Barrio, Cypress Street) of Southern California.
 She lived next door to the Sunkist packinghouse and the railroad tracks, and she spent many an afternoon bouncing a handball against the old-school cholo murals that adorned the streetside wall of her great-grandparents' little neighborhood grocery store.
-That beginning has defined everything about who she is.
-She has hippie-dippy Technicolor dreams, craves pan dulce each morning and feels most at home in the urban borderlands where nopales and concrete meet.
+To this day, she has hippie-dippy Technicolor dreams and feels most at home in the urban borderlands where nopales and concrete meet.

-Sharpie Ultra Fine black markers, strong coffee, and mountain wildflowers are among her favorite things.
-She lives in Northeast Los Angeles with her partner, their wild ones, and a pair of Great Horned owls.
+Sharpie Ultra Fine black markers, serendipity, and mountain wildflowers are among her favorite things.
+She lives in Northeast Los Angeles with her spouse, their wild ones, and a pair of Great Horned owls.